Coming Soon

 Part of our ‘Heritage Talks’ programme: free talks about the heritage of the local area, followed by a cuppa and a chat.
 Hosted by the Strand at our pop-up venue at Belmont Bowling Club.
 Made possible by The National Lottery Heritage Fund

-Singin' in the Rain - Silver Screen
+Singin' in the Rain - Silver Screenings

 Singin in the Rain (1952)